Legal Analytics for Consumer Protection

 Lex Machina’s Legal Analytics for Consumer Protection Litigation enables attorneys and companies to make data-driven decisions about federal consumer protection case strategy and tactics.
 Now you can use quantified insights into the behavior of district court judges, opposing parties, and opposing counsel to gain competitive advantage in consumer protection litigation.

-Fair Debt Collection Practices Act (FDCPA), Fair Credit Report Act (FCRA), Truth in Lending Act (TILA), Telephone Consumer Protection Act (TCPA), FTC / CFPB Enforcement, and Unfair / Deceptive Trade Practices
+Data Breach, Fair Debt Collection Practices Act (FDCPA), Fair Credit Report Act (FCRA), Truth in Lending Act (TILA), Telephone Consumer Protection Act (TCPA), FTC / CFPB Enforcement, and Unfair / Deceptive Trade Practices

 Statutory Damages, Enhanced / Trebled Damages, Compensatory Damages, Punitive Damages, Restitution, Civil Money Penalties, Settled Claim Damages, and Approved Class Action Settlement